Colepng/Snake/to do.md

 #Fix syncing only working every other time

+#Fix play again swichings settings files only when opening the settings menu✔

 #Have login load the user settings

 #add a sync button that updates the user highscore server side and gets new data frmo the server